ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

     List of mapped costmap filter names for parameter namespaces and names.

   Note
-    Actually, costmap filters are also loadable plugins.
-The separation is made to avoid plugins and filters work interferences.
-As well as for common plugins, each costmap filter namespace defined in this list needs to have a :code:`plugin` parameter defining the type of filter plugin to be loaded in the namespace.
+    Costmap filters are also loadable plugins just as ordinary costmap layers.
+This separation is made to avoid plugin and filter interference and places these filters on top of the combined layered costmap.
+As  with plugins, each costmap filter namespace defined in this list needs to have a :code:`plugin` parameter defining the type of filter plugin to be loaded in the namespace.

     Example: